-Most women have no problems and the IUS can remain in place for five years.
+Most women have no problems and the IUS can remain in place for three or five years.
 However if you are 45 years or over at the time of fitting it can be left in place (and will remain effective) until your menopause.

 Removing and changing the intrauterine system (IUS)